offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-To determine the set of membership_CLUSTER probabilities for an internal node of the unrooted tree, the algorithm first compiles the distances from that internal node to each leaf node.
+To determine the set of membership_CLUSTER probabilities for an internal node of the unrooted tree, the algorithm first gathers the distances from that internal node to each leaf node.
 Those distances are then converted to a set of probabilities using a formula known as inverse distance weighting ...

 ```{kt}
 probability =